Drawn from a range of backgrounds, the Board has primary responsibility for the good governance of the College. The full Board is listed below.

 Henderson received a first class Honors B.Sc. in Chemistry from the University of Strathclyde in Glasgow, Scotland, as well as his PhD, for which he was awarded the Ritchie Prize for the best PhD thesis.
 He conducted Post-Doctorate research at Brown University.

-Ralph C. Martin, II, Senior Vice President and General Counsel for Northeastern University
+Ralph C. Martin (Chair), II, Senior Vice President and General Counsel for Northeastern University

 Ralph C. Martin, II is Senior Vice President and General Counsel for Northeastern University.
 Since 2011, he has served as the chief legal officer for the University, and has oversight of institutional master planning, compliance and risk management, city and public affairs, and institutional diversity.
 In his current capacity, Ralph serves on the eight member Senior Leadership Team of Northeastern University, which directs the overall strategic direction of the University under the leadership of the President.